xcore/sw_gpio_examples/doc/hardware_requirements.rst

    * XA-SK-E100 Ethernet Slice Card is additionally required for this demo

-This application extends the gpio com port demo to provides the following functionality
+This application extends the GPIO com port demo to utilize Ethernet and XTCP components in order to host a web page to

-   * Turn GPIO Slice Card LEDS on and off
+   * Turn GPIO Slice Card LEDs on and off
+   * Display GPIO Slice Card button press status
    * Read the room temperature via the onboard ADC and display on the web page
-   * Display GPIO Slice Card button presses

 .. image:: images/gpio_eth_combo_hardware_setup.png
     :align: left